OCA/wms/shopfloor_putaway_deferred/README.rst

 Use Cases / Context
 ===================

-When the operator starts an operation, if the configuration has changed (putaways), the destination location could be the wrong one.
+When the operator starts an operation, if putaway strategies have not yet been applied (deferred mode), the destination location could be wrong.

-So, when launching the 'Get Work', we need to recompute the putaways for the selected move lines.
+So, when launching 'Get Work', we need to apply the deferred putaways for the selected move lines.
+The ``stock_picking_putaway_deferred`` module provides the mechanism to defer putaway calculation until this moment.

 Configuration
 =============

-See configuration in stock_putaway_recompute module.
+See configuration in ``stock_picking_putaway_deferred`` module.

 Known issues / Roadmap
 ======================

--  Extends it to support more scenarios.
+- Currently supported scenarios: ``location_content_transfer``,
+  ``zone_picking``.
+- Further scenarios (e.g. ``checkout``) could be added if needed.

 Bug Tracker
 ===========